nre-learning/nrelabs-curriculum/lessons/tools/lesson-41-ansible-network/stage4/guide.md

 - `src: frr.conf` - this task will use the frr.conf Jinja2 template as the source
 - `dest: /etc/frr/frr.conf` - this task will overwrite the file frr.conf in the relevant directory with the rendered template.

-## Part 5 - Service module for Linux
+## Part 4 - Service module for Linux

-Since Cumulus Network's VX is Cumulus Linux it can use the native Ansible [service module](https://docs.ansible.com/ansible/latest/modules/service_module.html) to start, restart, stop and reload services such as FRR.
+Since Cumulus Network's VX is Linux, it can use the native Ansible [service module](https://docs.ansible.com/ansible/latest/modules/service_module.html) to start, restart, stop and reload services such as FRR.
 This is the same module you would use on Fedora, Red Hat Enterprise Linux or any Linux operating system for controlling services.

 Look at the following task:
 ```